 Plan an initial parent conference to welcome the family and to find out as much as you can about the student and his or her home culture.
 Invite parents to bring a translator or provide one for them.
 Some questions to ask might be "What is your child's previous schooling experience?"
 "Does your child read and write in his or her first language?"
 "What does your child like to read?"
 "What are your hopes for your child this year?"

-Assessing Student Language
+Assessing Student Language Skills

-Choose a private place, and a time when he or she seems relaxed and comfortable.
+Choose a private place, and a time when the new student seems relaxed and comfortable.
 For speaking assessment, show the child a picture that shows an action or interaction.
 Ask, "What is happening here?"
 As the child speaks, notice the words they use, pronunciation, grammar patterns, and so on.
 For listening, ask questions such as "What is your name?"
 "Where are you from?" and "How old are you?"
-Next, sit with a box of crayons and small objects such as pennies, jellybeans, jacks, etc. Give simple commands such as "Give me the red crayon," or "Show me three."
+Next, sit with a box of crayons and small objects such as pennies, jellybeans, jacks, etc. Give simple commands such as "Give me the red crayon." or "Show me three."
 For reading, choose text just below grade level.
 See if he or she can read aloud and ask simple comprehension questions.
 If not, go down one more level.
 For writing, ask the child to write about his or her home, family, or friends.
 If he or she cannot write anything, invite him or her to draw a picture.

 Sheltering is the use of strategies for providing newcomer children with language they can understand.
 Some basic sheltering techniques include:

-Pre-teach important vocabulary.
+- Pre-teach important vocabulary.
 Writing key words on paper and drawing pictures next to them will go a long way in keeping all learners focused in the classroom.

-Preview the lesson.
+- Preview the lesson.
 Have a native speaking volunteer take a few minutes to explain several key points from the lesson in the student's first language.

-Sketch it out.
+- Sketch it out.
 Pictures, lists, charts, graphs, Venn diagrams, and colorful maps all help move learning concepts from the abstract to the concrete.

-Write it out.
+- Write it out.
 Being able to see words rather than just hear them is one more inroad into language literacy.

-Act it out.
+- Act it out.
 Using gestures and body language increases student comprehension.
 Having native speakers role-play is another creative and realistic way to build understanding.

-Break out.
+- Break out.
 Working cooperatively in small groups gives students more opportunity to speak and interact meaningfully with others.

-Break it down.
+- Break it down.
 Breaking down large chunks of information into smaller chunks aids comprehension.

-Slow down.
+- Slow down.
 Speak slowly, using short and simple sentences.

-Keep it short.
+- Keep it short.
 When reading aloud, keep passages short and check your newcomer's comprehension as you go.

 Lowering Stress Levels